peterddrummond/xspde_matlab/doc/source/xsim.rst

 .. function:: xensemble

     repeats each stochastic path for the check/ensemble loop.
 It is important to notice that the random seed is reset at the start of each ensemble loop.
 The seed has a unique value that is different for each ensemble member.
 Note that for successive simulations that are **not** stored in the same data array, the seed should ideally be manually chosen differently for inputs to successive integration blocks, in order to guarantee independent noise sequences.
 The check variable can be set to ``in.checks = 0,1``.
-The integration is executed once with ``in.checks = 0``.
+The integration is executed only once with ``in.checks = 0``.
 With ``in.checks = 1``, there is another error-checking integration, using half the step-size the second time.
 This takes three times as long overall.
 The matrices used to define the interaction picture transformations are stored **for each check loop,** as they vary with step-size.

 .. function:: xpath